The Ultimate Three Week Itinerary for Sri Lanka

 My husband at a statue of Buddha at the National Museum!

 In the afternoon we headed for the very photogenic Temple of Sri Kailawasanathan Swami Devasthanam Kovil.
 This is the biggest and oldest Hindu temple in the city.
 It’s dedicated to the Gods Shiva and Ganesh.
+We also stopped by the Red Mosque (Jami Ul-Alfar Mosque) which is equally as eye-catching as you can tell from the photos above.

 In the evening we enjoyed some great street food in the Galle Face Green area.